clemenbe/benoit_clement_webpage/_pages/markdown.md

 ## Research Projects

+* **SHIVA (2022-2026)**:
-* **SHIVA (2022-2026)**: Optimisation and control of a marine cycloidal thruster funded by AID.
-Project with Matthieu Sacher (ENSTA Bretagne) and Frederic Hauville (Ecole Navale
+  * Optimisation and control of a marine cycloidal thruster funded by AID.
+  * Project with Matthieu Sacher (ENSTA Bretagne) and Frederic Hauville (Ecole Navale French Marine Academy).
-- French Marine Academy).
-The objective is to optimise the hydrodynamic performance of a 100% electric cycloidal thruster, with a wide variety of kinematics, by maximising the propulsive force and efficiency through a multi-model numerical-experimental approach.
+  * The objective is to optimise the hydrodynamic performance of a 100% electric cycloidal thruster, with a wide variety of kinematics, by maximising the propulsive force and efficiency through a multi-model numerical-experimental approach.
-* **AID ERE (2020)**: Adaptive Control strategies for Marine Systems with Flinders University funded by AID Agence Innovation de Défense .
+* **AID ERE (2020)**:
+  * Adaptive Control strategies for Marine Systems
+  * with Flinders University funded by AID Agence Innovation de Défense .
+* **COCHON (2021)**:
+  * Cooperative Control for Hazardous Occurrences in Navigation
+  * funded by Thales in cooperation with IMT Atlantique.
+  * Project leader.
-* **COCHON (2021)**: Cooperative Control for Hazardous Occurrences in Navigation funded by Thales in cooperation with IMT Atlantique.
-Project leader.
-The aim of the project is to propose new strategies for a rendez-vous in cooperative mode or non-cooperative mode.
+  * The aim of the project is to propose new strategies for a rendez-vous in cooperative mode or non-cooperative mode.
+* **RoFiCom (2020-2023)**:
-* **RoFiCom (2020-2023)**: Robustesse et fiabilité de loi de commande adaptative funded by AID.
-Project with Jordan Ninin.
-It proposes a new simplified methodology to synthesise control laws for AUVs and maritime vessels, while providing mathematical guarantees on robustness, reliability, safety and performance.
+  * Robustesse et fiabilité de loi de commande adaptative
+  * funded by AID.
+  * Project with Jordan Ninin.
+  * It proposes a new simplified methodology to synthesise control laws for AUVs and maritime vessels, while providing mathematical guarantees on robustness, reliability, safety and performance.
+* **CAM (2020)**:
-* **CAM (2020)**: Adaptive Control strategies for Underwater Autonomous Robots with Flinders University funded by Region Bretagne.
+  * Adaptive Control strategies for Underwater Autonomous Robots
+  * with Flinders University funded by Region Bretagne.
+* **SENI (2019-2024)**:
+  * Systèmes Embarqués Naval Intelligents: Common Lab between ENSTA Bretagne and Naval Group.
+  * Project leader.
-* **SENI (2019-2024)**: Systèmes Embarqués Naval Intelligents: Common Lab between ENSTA Bretagne and Naval Group.
-Project leader.
-This lab objective is to propose new approaches to make UxV more efficient and smarter.
+  * This lab objective is to propose new approaches to make UxV more efficient and smarter.
+* **NAVIDRO (2018-2019)**:
-* **NAVIDRO (2018-2019)**: The project proposes a State of art and a simulator for the precise navigation of AUVs for hydrography.
-Research contrat with SHOM .
-Project leader.
+  * The project proposes a State of art and a simulator for the precise navigation of AUVs for hydrography.
+Research contrat with SHOM.
+  * Project leader.
+* **ECGWifi (2016-2018)**:
-* **ECGWifi (2016-2018)**: the project proposes a prototype of an portable ECG device for operating room, in cooperation with CHRU Brest.
+  * the project proposes a prototype of an portable ECG device for operating room,
+  * in cooperation with CHRU Brest.
+* **SWARMS (2012-2015)**:
-* **SWARMS (2012-2015)**: Management system of UAVs for monitoring, PICS CNRS with Australia.
+  * Management system of UAVs for monitoring,
+  * PICS CNRS with Australia.
-* **3I and BERISUAS (2012-2016)**: Integrated Coastal Zone Management via Increased situational awareness though Innovations on Unmanned Aircraft Systems - European Projects
+* **3I and BERISUAS (2012-2016)**:
+  * Integrated Coastal Zone Management via Increased situational awareness though Innovations on Unmanned Aircraft Systems
+  * European Projects (partner with TU Delft, University of Southampton, Rewin, IMT Atlantique)
+* **Handivoile (2012-2014)**:
-(partner with TU Delft, University of Southampton, Rewin, IMT Atlantique) Handivoile (2012-2014): Sailboat robotisation project helping disabled people to sail with a joystick and a smartphone interface. cooperation with Splashelec, (project coordinator)
+  * Sailboat robotisation project helping disabled people to sail with a joystick and a smartphone interface.
+  * cooperation with Splashelec, (project coordinator)
+* **Vaimos (2010-2013)**:
-* **Vaimos (2010-2013)**: Autonomous sailboat collecting multidisciplinary ocean data with IFREMER
+  * Autonomous sailboat collecting multidisciplinary ocean data
+  * with IFREMER
+* **PIROLA (2000-2009)**:
-* **PIROLA (2000-2009)**: Robust Control for Launchers.
-Long term project to produce an overvew about control and future launchers) CNES funding with Supélec, LAAS, ONERA, Supaero, Airbus Launchers. (project coordinator)
+  * Robust Control for Launchers.
+  * Long term project to produce an overview about control and future launchers
+  * CNES funding with Supélec, LAAS, ONERA, Supaero, Airbus Launchers. (project coordinator)

 ## PhD and PostDoc (current)